Exam Prep Blog

 What is the Cockcroft-Gault formula and why does it matter for pharmacy exams?

 The Cockcroft-Gault formula estimates creatinine clearance (kidney function) using age, weight, sex, and serum creatinine.
 It matters because many drugs require dose adjustment based on renal function.
 The formula is CrCl = [(140 - age) × weight × F] ÷ [0.814 × serum creatinine in micromol/L], where F is 1 for males and 0.85 for females.
+In Australia, serum creatinine is reported in micromol/L.

 What drop factor should I use for IV flow rate calculations?

 Standard giving sets use 20 drops per mL in Australia.
 Microdrop or paediatric sets use 60 drops per mL.
 Blood giving sets use 15 drops per mL.
 The question will specify the type of giving set or state the drop factor directly.
-Never assume – always check what the question provides.
+Never assume — always check what the question provides.
+For OPRA, memorise all three standard drop factors.

 What is the difference between percentage w/v and w/w in pharmacy calculations?